 14/15 February 2018 – Sydney recording studios Trackdown

 Royal Australian Navy Band with Didgeridoo player – William Barton, Composer – Katia Beaugeais, Lieutenant Commander, Director – Dr Steven Stanke.

 Click on photos to enlarge

 First Light at Uluru was originally composed for saxophone orchestra for premiere performances at the International World Sax Congress in Strasbourg, Paris, England, Queensland, Sydney and Melbourne.
 Beaugeais’s newly adapted wind symphony version was premiered by Dr John Lynch and the Sydney Conservatorium Wind symphony at the ANBOC Festival, followed by the Adelaide Wind Orchestra and the US premiere by the Texas Woman’s Wind Symphony.
 Both versions continue to be performed around the globe including performances at the Royal College of Music in London and at the NASA Sax Congress in North America.

 First Light at Uluru conveys the Aboriginal significance and sacred earth of Uluru.
-Didgeridoo sounds and unique atmospheric effects by the whole ensemble symbolise the cultural significance and spiritual atmosphere of this powerful landmark.
+Didgeridoo sounds and unique atmospheric effects by the whole ensemble symbolise the cultural significance and spiritual atmosphere of Australia’s powerful landmark.

 This piece is inspired by the spectacular sunrise over Uluru.
 Also known as Ayers Rock, this giant red rock is located in the middle of Australia’s red desert.